-Sound Sunday is a weekly feature promoting free album downloads.
-Every edition invites you to explore various genres and artists from around the world.
+Sound Sunday is a weekly feature that promotes free album downloads.
+Every edition invites you to explore various artists and genres from around the world.
 This Sunday’s mix will get you moving!

 Note that name your price albums can be downloaded for free by entering 0 in the price field.
 That said, we strongly recommend you to donate a few dollars for music you enjoy!

 You are welcome to submit your music, send suggestions with free albums you have discovered, or request genres we haven’t covered in a while.
 For all Sound Sunday related inquiries, please contact Tina [tina at makeuseof dot com].

 Free Song: Squid the Whale – Rolling in the Deep (Adele cover)

 From their Facebook page: “In just over a year this 4 piece indie pop rock band SQUID THE WHALE, has taken over your headphones, cities and respect… but they’re just getting started.
 In an industry where musicianship is all but forgotten, Squid the Whale remind you, talent matters.
 Their newest EP, “new war.”, takes you through stories filled with honest lyrics and raw emotion.
 The powerful yet smooth vocals are wonderfully complimented by savvy instrumentals that stray from the expected.
 SQUID THE WHALE has the passion, sound and drive to inevitably break through.
 This is exactly what music needs.”